kilacoda/chanim/README.md

 Explore the code and docs (not written yet) for more on how to use chanim.

 ## Abilities
-Currently chanim only supports drawing compounds and reactions along with a few chemfig commands but more is to come!
+Currently chanim only supports drawing compounds and reactions along with a few chemfig commands (such as coordinate bonds and complexes etc.) but more is to come!
 If you have a suggestion, file an issue with a proper tag.

 ## A Quick Note
 There may be some faulty code and a lot of this may not be well made/documented.
 Feel free to file an issue if something doesn't work properly.